-Dr. Cusi currently serves as Chief of the Adult Division of Endocrinology, Diabetes & Metabolism in the Department of Medicine at the University of Florida.
+Dr. Kenneth Cusi currently serves as Chief of the Adult Division of Endocrinology, Diabetes & Metabolism in the Department of Medicine at the University of Florida.
 He oversees all adult endocrinology/diabetes inpatient consult activities and outpatient clinics at UF, Shands and the VAMC with the mission to provide the highest level of clinical care.
 He serves as a mentor for all clinical and laboratory research efforts, as well as mentors faculty and fellows in the division to help UF Health take the next step in becoming an international leader in adult diabetes, metabolism, and obesity.
 His experience in diabetes prior to UF was in the department of medicine at the University of Texas Health Science Center at San Antonio for more than 15 years.
-Cusi is the principal investigator of various ongoing clinical translational research projects in obesity, type II diabetes mellitus (T2DM) and nonalcoholic fatty liver disease (NAFLD).
+Cusi is the principal investigator of various ongoing clinical translational research projects in obesity, Type 2 diabetes and nonalcoholic fatty liver disease (NAFLD). »More

-Dr. Haller began working with type 1 diabetes (T1D) during his first year of medical school and has committed his academic career to developing safe and effective therapies for the prevention and reversal of T1D.
+Dr. Michael Haller began working with Type 1 diabetes during his first year of medical school and has committed his academic career to developing safe and effective therapies for the prevention and reversal of T1D.
 Dr. Haller works with clinicians and researchers to develop a T1D cure.
 He has published over 75 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
 He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the ADA Cure Award, the Lawson Wilkins Clinical Scholar Award, and the ISPAD Young Investigator Award.
 Dr. Haller is currently funded by the NIH, JDRF, and the Helmsley Trust to support his work in developing combination therapies for T1D. »More